 GUARDIANS OF HISTORY is a teachable agent software aimed at middle school history education.
-The students are tasked with teaching the Time Elf about history by first visiting historical scenes and persons and therafter teaching the agent in so-called "classroom activities".
+The students are tasked with teaching a time elf (Timy) about history by first visiting historical scenes and persons and thereafter teaching the agent in so-called 'classroom activities'.

-TWO DIFFERENT ALGORITHMS for the agent were used: a simple recency algorithm where the agent only "knows" the latest fact that it has been exposed to, and an associative learning model where the facts and behaves accordingly in different situations.
+TWO DIFFERENT ALGORITHMS controlling agent learning were used: a simple recency algorithm where the teachable agent only 'knows' the latest facts that it has been exposed to, versus an associative learning model where the teachable agent becomes gradually more certain of facts and behaves accordingly in different situations.

-A QUESTIONNAIRE and a knowledge test were used as measurement for protégé effect (adapted from: Kirkegaard, 2016), for perceived agent intelligence (adapted from: Bartneck et al., 2009), and for students' knowledge gains.
+A QUESTIONNAIRE and a knowledge test were used as measurements for the protégé effect (adapted from: Kirkegaard, 2016), for perceived agent intelligence (adapted from: Bartneck et al., 2009), and for students' knowledge gains.